You're busy. Your team is busy. Timesheets are full, clients are getting serviced, and the work is getting done. So why doesn't the revenue match?

 Realization benchmarks vary by practice size, service mix, and billing model.
 The 2025 Rosenberg MAP Survey (based on 2024 data from nearly 300 CPA practices) provides the most widely referenced benchmarks for accounting:

 That gap isn't surprising.
-Smaller businesses typically have tighter owner oversight on billing and fewer layers between the person doing the work and the person sending the invoice.
-Larger practices deal with more delegation, more complex engagements, and more write-off approvals across multiple partners.
+Smaller practices typically have tighter owner oversight on billing and fewer layers between the person doing the work and the person sending the invoice.
+Larger firms deal with more delegation, more complex engagements, and more write-off approvals across multiple partners.

-The 2023 Rosenberg Survey reported overall realization across all participating practices at 90.1%, up from 88.6% the previous year, the highest in years.
-With demand outpacing supply and labour shortages giving practices more pricing power, practices have been less willing to write off time.
+The 2023 Rosenberg Survey reported overall realization across all participating practices at 90.1%, up from 88.6% the previous year and the highest in years.
+With demand outpacing supply, practices have been less willing to write off time.

 Where Should You Be?